Date of Degree

 The purpose of this study was to investigate the following questions:

 (1) What are unique aspects of the career development of early career Asian American female visual artists, (2) how do contextual factors in Asian American female visual artists' career development impact both their psychological and vocational well-being, and (3) what are the major supports and barriers for Asian Americans females in pursuing an Artistic career?
 Utilizing Consensual Qualitative Research (CQR) methodology (Hill, Thompson, & Williams, 1997), Asian American female early career visual artists were recruited, identified, and screened nationally through an online survey.
 Twelve East (n=10) and Southeast (n=2) Asian American female visual artists between the ages of 21 - 35 were interviewed utilizing a semi-structured interview protocol.
 Eight domains emerged from the analysis of the results: 1) Description of career path into the visual arts, (4) Ecological factors impacting overall career, (5) Financial influences on the career development, (6) Perceived additional skills and resources needed for career, (2) Influences on art work and artist identity, (3) Individual strengths contributing to career development, (7) Influences of support on career development, (8) Perceived barriers to career development.
 A detailed summary of these results, implications of these findings and recommendations for clinical work and future research will be provided.

 Asian American, Career Development, CQR, Qualitative, Visual Artists, Women

 Includes bibliographical references (pages 155-166).

 Copyright 2013 Sharon Yih-Chih Lee

 Lee, Sharon Yih-Chih.
 "The career development of Asian American female visual artists."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.